 Reduce BAC Score to Below 0.15

-If law enforcement measured your blood alcohol content (BAC) as 0.15 or above, we may fight to drop it to below 0.15.
+If law enforcement measured your blood alcohol concentration (BAC) as 0.15 or above, we may fight to drop it to below 0.15.
 If successful, you may qualify to file a petition for non-disclosure, which essentially means you can seal your record from the public.
-A sealed record keeps potential employers from seeing the charges.
+A sealed record keeps potential employers and other interested parties from seeing the charges.

 Dallas DWI Reduction Lawyer Near Me (214) 696-9253

 We may argue that the state failed to proceed on your case in a timely manner.
-If the state fails to pursue the case within a certain period of time, we may ask a judge to dismiss your case.
+If the state fails to pursue the case within a certain period of time, we can ask a judge to dismiss the charges.

 Click to contact our DWI Reduction Lawyers today

 We may negotiate with the state for a reduced sentence that minimizes the impact the DWI has on your everyday life.
-For example, we may be able to reduce your jail time by agreeing to attend alcohol treatment classes or to do community service.
-Or we may negotiate for probation instead of jail time.
+For example, we might be able to:

 Complete a Free Case Evaluation form now

-If we are unable to get the charges dismissed or reach a plea bargain before trial, we will present your case at trial, arguing for your acquittal on your DWI charges.
-As a former judge and state prosecutor, attorney Randall Isenberg has a lot of experience in court rooms and knows how to build and present your defense in front of a judge or jury.
+If we are unable to get the charges dismissed or reach a plea bargain before trial, we can present your case in court, arguing for acquittal on your DWI charges.
+As a former judge and state prosecutor, attorney Randall Isenberg has significant experience in courtrooms and knows how to build and present your defense in front of a judge or jury.

-Speak with Attorney Randall Isenberg About Minimizing the Effects of Your DWI
+Speak with Us About Minimizing the Effects of Your DWI

-Dallas DWI attorney Randy Isenberg is a former prosecutor and judge, so he understands both sides of drunk driving cases.
-We will use our experience to work within the system to attempt to reduce your charges or negotiate for lesser penalties.
-Call the Law Offices of Randall B. Isenberg today at 214-696-9253 to schedule a consultation to discuss your DWI case.
+Dallas DWI attorney Randall Isenberg is a former prosecutor and judge, so he understands both sides of drunk driving cases.
+We can use our experience to work within the system to negotiate for a charge reduction or lesser penalties.
+Call Law Offices of Randall B. Isenberg today at (214) 696-9253 to schedule a free consultation.